Stylized green and purple 'G' with "Global Society of Online Literacy Educators" in purple.

 Here are a couple of other considerations to ensure that your presentation will both meet the guidelines above and be accessible to viewers.

 • Consider reading from a script, rather than speaking extemporaneously as is often encouraged for live conference sessions.
 Not only does a script help keep the time of the presentation under control, but it also serves as ready-made captioning.
+Do write and speak the script the way you talk, so that your delivery sounds extemporaneous.

 • Take advantage of captioning and other accessibility features as much as possible to ensure that the presentation is accessible to all GSOLE conference attendees.
 Besides using a script, presenters can try some of the automated captioning features of the platforms listed above (e.g., YouTube creates captions—but they often need editing).